Peter Kay's Car Share: Transphobia allegations

-The improvised episode from the series received some criticism due to its negative portrayal of transgender individuals, making light of attacks against trans individuals.
+The improvised episode from the series received some criticism owing to its negative portrayal of transgender individuals, making light of attacks against trans individuals.
 During the episode, a fictional pre-prepared radio segment similar to Simon Bates' Our Tune is played, which outlines a breakdown of a woman's marriage due to her then-husband Gordon's gender dysphoria when she discovers her husband wearing her clothes.

-The woman outlines that she moves on from the marriage, but subsequently her ex-husband was attacked by a "gang of lads" while on a night out and was unable to escape due to wearing high heels.
+The woman outlines that she moves on from the marriage, but subsequently her ex-husband was attacked by a "gang of lads" while on a night out and was unable to escape owing to wearing high heels.
 She visits them in hospital, where they were in a coma and using a ventilator, and reconcile on their recovery.
-In response to them being on breathing tubes, Kayleigh (played by Sian Gibson) states “It’s what happens… I’d have pulled the [life support] tubes out.” while Kay's character shows a v sign.
+In response to their being on breathing tubes, Kayleigh (played by Sian Gibson) states, "It’s what happens… I’d have pulled the [life support] tubes out," while Kay's character shows a V sign.

 The story concludes with the fictional woman stating that the Gordon is scheduled for gender-affirming surgery and will transition to be known as Jordan in time for the woman's wedding, where they would appear as chief bridesmaid.
-At the end, the story is dedicated with the song More Than a Woman by the Bee Gees.
+At the end, the story is dedicated with the song "More Than a Woman" by the Bee Gees.

-The episode drew criticism about its lazy stereotyping of transgender individuals and particularly about its making light of attacks on transgender people which in the time of release, 2018, had increased for the 7th consecutive year in the United Kingdom.
+The episode drew criticism about its lazy stereotyping of transgender individuals and particularly about its making light of attacks on transgender people, which at the time of release, 2018, had increased for the 7th consecutive year in the United Kingdom.